Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Results and Discussion

-By spatially resolving anharmonicity on the simulation cell, we obtain per-atom anharmonicity, which can provide insight on localised anharmonic effects, as shown in Figure 7.
-In the case of the Petrov-PBEsol+vdW(TS) (Figure 7, right hand side), Sb atoms on the top of the cell have high anharmonic character, where neighbouring Te atoms in the layer below, also have comparable high degree of anharmonicity at $\sim 0.44$.
-This is also true for some Te atoms in the layer below.
+By spatially resolving anharmonicity on the simulation cell, the per-atom anharmonicity is obtained, which can provide insight on localised anharmonic effects, as shown in Figure 5.
+In the case of the Petrov model (Figure 5, top), Sb atoms on the top of the cell have high anharmonic character, where neighbouring Te atoms in the layer below, also have comparable high degree of anharmonicity at $\sim 0.44$.
+This is also true for some Te atoms in the layer below, indicating that atoms connected to Te are anharmonic.
 The lowest anharmonicity is seen with bottom Te atoms in the ninth layer which display anharmonicity of $\sim 0.20$.
-For Petrov-PBEsol, as seen with previous results, anharmonicity decreases with the highest anharmonicity value at $\sim 0.36$.
-Conversely, with the KDH model, when applying vdW corrections, anharmonicity decreases slightly, particularly for Ge atoms in the 8th layer, where anharmonicity decreases from $\sim 0.40$ to $\sim 0.30$ for PBEsol and PBEsol+vdW(TS), respectively.
-However, for every model except for Petrov-PBEsol+vdW(TS), anharmonicity remains less dispersed with values for atoms predominantly remaining below $\sim 0.36$. \\
+With the KDH model, anharmonicity is lower, with Ge atom layer being consistently more anharmonic, albeit moderately.
+Interestingly, atoms away from the Te-Te gap also display high anharmonicity, indicating that long range effects on the atomic bonding away from the gap is observed.
+This corroborates the results from Figure 3, where the Petrov model has a higher overall anharmonicity score compared to the KDH model, and that element resolved anharmonicity shows Ge being the most anharmonic element for the KDH model. \\